 Have you ever asked yourself.
 “Why does a Professional Photographer cost so much?”
 Honestly, before I was a professional photographer I even asked myself the common question of “Why on Earth do you (Alicia Gines Photography or other pro photographers) charge $35.00 for an 8×10 when I can go to a local printer (Walgreens, Walmart, Etc) and spend roughly $2.84 for the SAME THING?!?!!”

 Well, that’s were it all starts.
-Usually photographers just get completely irritated at their clients and storm off in their heads, instead of educating you otherwise.
+Usually photographers just get completely irritated at their clients and storm off…(in their heads)… instead of educating you otherwise.
 The answer to that common question is pretty simple if you stop and really think about everything that your photographer does for you and your final product(s).
-The answer lies within all of the equipment costs, artistic vision of the photographer, reputation, expertise (knowledge), and the usual cost of running a legal business.
+The answer lies within all of the equipment costs, artistic vision of the photographer, reputation, expertise (knowledge), efforts/time, and the usual cost of running a legal business.

 Let’s do a quick break down all of these things that I just listed and how much time and money the photographer puts into each one.
 Only then, will you truly see why professional photographers are an investment that you should decide on!

 *1-2hrs Researching/Scouting for special, unique locations and props

 *30min-1hr Session prep time.
 (Checking equipment and back up equipment as well as a car check)

 *30mins-1hr Prep time at client’s Event or session location